-On 19 April 2017, Sociedade Agrícola de Tabacos, Limitada ("SAT") (a BAT Group company in Mozambique) filed a complaint to the National Inspectorate for Economic Activities ("INAE"), the government body under the Ministry of Industry and Trade, regarding alleged infringements of its registered trademark ("GT") by GS Tobacco SA ("GST").
+On 19 April 2017, Sociedade Agrícola de Tabacos, Limitada ("SAT") (a BAT Group company in Mozambigue) filed a complaint to the National Inspectorate for Economic Activities ("INAE"), the government body under the Ministry of Industry and Trade, regarding alleged infringements of its registered trademark ("GT") by GS Tobacco SA ("GST").
 INAE subsequently seized the allegedly infringing products ("GS cigarettes") and fined and ordered GST to discontinue manufacturing products that could infringe SAT's intellectual property rights.
-Following INAE's decision, in July 2017 and March 2018, SAT sought damages via the Judicial Court of Nampula, from GST in the amount of and equivalent to £573,000 as well as a permanent restraint order in connection with the manufacturing and selling of the allegedly infringing products.
+Following INAE's decision, in July 2017 and March 2018, SAT sought damages via the Judicial Court of Nampula, from GST in the amount of MZN 46,811,700 (approximately £607,156) as well as a permanent restraint order in connection with the manufacturing and selling of the allegedly infringing products.
 The Judicial Court of Nampula (Tribunal Judicial de Nampula) granted the order on an interim basis on 7 August 2017.
 After hearing the parties, on 5 September 2017, the court found that no alleged infringement by GST had occurred and removed the interim restraint order, this decision was appealed by SAT and is currently pending a decision.
 GST filed an application for review against INAE's initial decision directly to the Minister of Trade and Industry, which reversed the decision of INAE.
 On 31 December 2018, SAT was notified of GST's counterclaim against SAT at the Judicial Court of Nampula for damages allegedly sustained as a result of SAT's complaint to INAE (and INAE's decision).
-GST is seeking damages in the amount equivalent to £190 million.
+GST is seeking damages in the amount of approximately MZN 14.5 billion (approximately £188.2 million).
 On 31 January 2019 SAT filed a formal response to the counterclaim.
 GST was notified on 28 February 2019 to file a response to SAT's formal response to the counterclaim and the judge scheduled the preliminary hearing for 14 March 2019.
-This hearing was adjourned and was held on 2 April 2019, when the court heard arguments on the validity of SAT's counterclaim.
+This hearing was adjourned and was held on 2 April 2019, when the court heard arguments on the validity of GST's counterclaim.
 On 2 September 2019, SAT received notification of an order which provided that (i) SAT's claim had been dismissed by the court; and (ii) the GST counterclaim would proceed to trial.
 On 9 September 2019, SAT responded to the order by appealing the dismissal of the SAT claim.
 Additionally, SAT made an interlocutory application in the counterclaim proceedings to challenge certain questions posed by the judge, on the basis that the responses may be used as evidence at trial.
-SAT was notified in December 2021 that the trial of the counterclaim is to take place on 24 February 2022.
+SAT was notified in December 2021 that the trial of the counterclaim was to take place on 24 February 2022.
 SAT subsequently submitted a complaint related to that trial to the court, on the basis that prior to any further step being taken in relation to the trial the process should be submitted to the superior court for analysis, as per the appeals previously submitted in the proceedings.
-SAT's complaint has not yet been determined.
+SAT's complaint has been appreciated favorably and the process will be remitted to the superior court.
+Trial has not taken place.